Nestled in the foothills of the Blue Ridge Mountains is a little slice of holiday heaven.

 Freiberg’s

 A word of warning: the food is not for the faint of heart.
-Freiberg’s menu relies heavily on stick-to-your-ribs dishes, like bratwursts, schnitzels, buletten, and potatoes in many forms.Β Considering their website is eatbrats.com, I felt as though I needed to try each of the three styles on the menu in the Bratwurst Platte Sampler, without stopping to consider the fact that I ordered three sausages (“three sausages!” someone at the next table incredulously remarked).
+Freiberg’s menu relies heavily on stick-to-your-ribs dishes, like bratwursts, schnitzels, buletten, and potatoes in many forms.
+Considering their website is eatbrats.com, I felt as though I needed to try each of the three styles on the menu in the Bratwurst Platte Sampler, without stopping to consider the fact that I ordered three sausages (“three sausages!” someone at the next table remarked incredulously without lowering the volume of their voice).

 Juan Siao